2010 United States gubernatorial elections: Tennessee

-Businessman Mike McWherter (son of a former Tennessee governor) ran for the Democratic nomination.
+Businessman Mike McWherter, son of former Tennessee governor Ned McWherter ran for the Democratic nomination.

 There were several independent candidates as well, including Toni K. Hall, a college economics instructor.

 Several non-partisan sources determined that the race was leaning Republican, and Haslam soundly defeated McWherter.

 Texas

 Texas Governor Rick Perry won the GOP gubernatorial primary with 51% of the vote on March 2, 2010.
 Perry sought a third full term, as the longest-serving governor in the history of Texas.
 U.S. Senator Kay Bailey Hutchison challenged Perry in the Republican primary.
 On December 4, 2008, Hutchison filed papers to set up an exploratory committee and confirmed in July 2009 that she would be making her official entry into the race in August.
 Perry led in primary and general election match-ups, according to aggregate polling.
 Dedra Medina also challenged Perry and Hutchison for Republican nomination.

 Former Houston Mayor Bill White won the Texas Democratic primary, beating Houston businessman Farouk Shami.

 Perry defeated White in the election.